Paul Tiffany

-Paul Tiffany is a senior lecturer at the Haas School of Business at the University of California, Berkeley.
-He is the author of The Decline of American Steel, How Management, Labor and Government Went Wrong (New York: Oxford University Press, 1988) and Business Plans for Dummies.
+Paul Tiffany is a senior lecturer (Emeritus) at the Haas School of Business at the University of California, Berkeley.
+He is the author of The Decline of American Steel, How Management, Labor and Government Went Wrong (New York: Oxford University Press, 1988), Business Plans for Dummies (3rd Ed.
+2022), and Starting a Business for Dummies (4th Ed.
+2026).

-Tiffany holds a BA from Loyola University, an MBA from Harvard Business School and a PhD from the Haas School of Business at the University of California, Berkeley.
+Tiffany holds a BA from Loyola University of Los Angeles, an MBA from Harvard Business School and a PhD from the Haas School of Business at the University of California, Berkeley.
+He was previously a member of the faculty of Stanford University, University of Pennsylvania, Georgetown University, CEIBS (China), AVT (Denmark), IOMBA (University of Geneva), and Sasin (Chulalongkorn University, Thailand).